TheBIMsider/GHT/README.md

 ## 🏗️ How It Works

-1. **Add Rounds**: Enter your golf round details including date, course, score, par, course rating, and slope
+1. **Add Rounds**: Enter your golf round details including date, course, tees played, score, par, course rating, and slope
 2. **Automatic Calculations**: The app calculates score differentials and converts 9-hole rounds to 18-hole equivalents
 3. **Dual USGA Handicaps**: Uses official USGA method to calculate both "All Courses" and "Regulation Only" handicap indexes
 4. **Separate Statistics**: Track performance across all course types or focus on regulation courses only